bloge/bloge/README.md

 In current directory will be created Bloge starter pack website.
 You can explore its source code and read manual provided by this starter pack.

-Also checkout advanced pack that comes with FrontMatter content and Twig template engine `bloge/advanced-pack`:
+Also checkout the advanced pack that comes with FrontMatter content and Twig templates `bloge/advanced-pack`:

 ```sh
 composer create-project bloge/advanced-pack